combinator-ml/combinator/docs/design.md

 #### 2. Release to the Terraform Registry

-Create your first release, `0.0.0` by convension, browse to the [Terraform registry](https://registry.terraform.io/github/create) and publish a new **module**.
+Create your first release, `0.0.0` by convention, browse to the [Terraform registry](https://registry.terraform.io/github/create) and publish a new **module**.
 Once generated it should show your template repo.

 #### 3. Update the Code and Examples